kean/Nuke/README.md

 ### LRU Memory Cache

-Default Nuke's `ImagePipeline` has two cache layers.
+Nuke's default `ImagePipeline` has two cache layers.

 First, there is a memory cache for storing processed images which are ready for display.